Francesca Mills

-Francesca Mills (born 1996 or 1997) is a British actress, most known for playing Cherry Dorrington in the television series Harlots (2019–2020), Earthy Mangold in Worzel Gummidge (2021) and Meldof in The Witcher: Blood Origin released by Netflix.
-Mills has most recently starred as Millie in ITV comedy series Transaction (2025) written by comedian Jordan Gray.
+Francesca Mills (born 1996 or 1997) is an English actress, known for playing Cherry Dorrington in the television series Harlots (2019–2020), Earthy Mangold in Worzel Gummidge (2021) and Meldof in The Witcher: Blood Origin (2022) released by Netflix.

+Mills has most recently starred as Millie in ITV comedy series Transaction (2025) and as crime and forensic analyst Kit Brookes in the BBC crime drama Silent Witness.

 Early life

 Mills was born with the genetic disorder achondroplasia, a common form of dwarfism.

 As of 2021, Mills lives in London, but was brought up in Loggerheads, Staffordshire.
 Mills learned to dance at the Jill Clewes Dance School in Bradwell, Staffordshire, and first acted in a production of Oliver! at the age of nine.
 Mills was a student at Madeley High School in Madeley, Staffordshire.
 She also travelled to London to attend the Urdang Academy in Islington, and was a student at the Academy of Theatre Arts in Worcester.

 Career

 In 2014, Mills joined Warwick Davis's Reduced Height Theatre Company for its first production, a revival of See How They Run, at the Richmond Theatre.
 In 2017, Mills was nominated for the Ian Charleson Awards for her performance as Maria in The Government Inspector at the Birmingham Repertory Theatre.
 The same year, Mills played a seamstress in the Timothy Sheader directed production of A Tale of Two Cities at the Regent's Park Open Air Theatre.
 In 2019, Mills played multiple roles in The American Clock at The Old Vic in 2019.
 The same year, Mills was in a national tour production of the Emma Rice version of the Malory Towers musical.
 From 2018 to 2019, Mills starred as Cherry Dorrington in series 2 and 3 of Harlots with co-stars Eloise Smyth and Samantha Morton, and as Earthy Mangold in Worzel Gummidge alongside Mackenzie Crook.

 In August 2021, Mills began filming the Netflix miniseries The Witcher: Blood Origin, set in a time 1,200 years before The Witcher.
 Mills appears as Meldof, an assassin, in a cast which includes Lenny Henry and Michelle Yeoh.
 The miniseries aired on Netflix on 25 December 2022.

 In 2024, Mills voiced Bethany in series four of the audio play Doctor Who: The Ninth Doctor Adventures.

 In January 2025, Mills made her first appearance in episode 2 of series 28 on the BBC TV forensic crime series Silent Witness as Kit Brookes, a crime analyst.

-In June 2025, Mills starred as 'Millie' in brand new ITV comedy series Transaction, written by and co-starring Jordan Gray.
-Nick Frost, Kayla Meikle and Thomas Gray (no relation) also star.
+In June 2025, Mills starred as 'Millie' in ITV comedy series Transaction, written by and co-starring Jordan Gray.